Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

 * See [ISC Knowledge database on cache snooping](https://kb.isc.org/docs/aa-00482) for an example discussion on defending against cache snooping

-TODO: Describe other techniques to defend against cache snooping

 ## Data sent onwards from the server